 Today is National Dress up Your Pet Day, in case you weren’t already doing that and needed a good reason.
 We have no idea how this holiday began, but we bet the pets didn’t start it.
 True, you can find great clothes for your furry friend, like this costume that turns Hercules the pug into a pig.
 Companies make sweaters and booties for all different sizes of dogs.
-Comedian John Oliver has said Americans spend $310 million on costumes for pets in just 1 year!
+Americans spend $490 million on costumes for pets in just 1 year!
 Other people just shove their regular clothes and jewelry onto their pets, and hope all those legs will find a place to go.
 This is where owning a pet octopus will make things tricky.

 Wee ones: If you did have to dress up your pet octopus, what numbers would you say to count off its 8 legs?

 Little kids: If you have 3 guinea pigs and sew a little sweater and hat for each of them, how many items do you make for them?
 Bonus: The problem here is that guinea pigs love to chew.
 If they chew up the 3 hats and 1 sweater, how many items of clothing are left?

 Big kids: If 27 dogs are romping around the dog park and 1/3 of them are dressed up for today, how many dogs are dressed up?
 Bonus: If 9 more dogs show up and now 1/2 the total dogs are wearing outfits, how many of the new dogs came to the party dressed up?